 Commitment + Clinical Leadership = Better Outcomes

-September is recognized as First Responder’s Month, so today we’re thanking our First Responders!
+Today, we’re thanking our First Responders!

 These professionals and volunteers work all day every day to maintain the health and safety of all our communities.
 Here’s a few facts about the First Responders and some facts about their contributions to our community.

 EMTs and Paramedics

 Currently, there are about 265,200 paramedics and Emergency Medical Technicians (EMTs) working in the United States.1 You’ll find them in ambulances, fire trucks, medical helicopters, and hospitals.

 EMTs are the lifesavers who arrive at the scene whenever disaster strikes or a medical emergency takes place.
 When 911 is called, these men and women are some of the first to arrive at the scene.

 EMTs are the most common provider of emergency medical services, including CPR and first aid.
 Aspiring EMTs need to obtain a high school diploma or GED, complete a CPR certification, and an EMT training program.2

 Paramedics receive further education in areas such as anatomy, medications, and more.3 Paramedics are ready to perform more advanced care if needed during transportation to the hospital or on site at the accident.
 This care may include IVs and administering drugs.